On a sequence of Grothendieck groups: Introduction

 \subsection{Acknowledgements}

 The author is thankful to Clemens Koppensteiner and Timothy Logvinenko for helpful discussions.
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No 891437.
+The project was also supported by the János Bolyai Research Scholarship of the Hungarian Academy of Sciences and by the National Research, Development and Innovation Fund of Hungary, within the Program of Excellence TKP2021-NVA-02 at the Budapest University of Technology and Economics.